PARATHEATRE TRAINING ~ ORIENTATION

 - THE TRAINING PROCESS IS NONVERBAL

-In the initial training process, no text or verbal language is used (in more advanced work and performance, poetic text and songs are incorporated).
-The basic methods of this medium are learned and applied in silence, in action, and/or through nonverbal embodied voice methods.
-This adjustment cultivates Awareness.
+In the initial training process, no texts or verbal languages are used (in more advanced work and performance, poetic text and songs are often incorporated).
+The basic methods of this medium are learned and applied in silence, in action, and/or in nonverbal embodied voice methods.
+This adjustment supports Awareness.

 - HANDICAPS & INJURIES

-This work is not recommended for anyone with ongoing ailments and/or physical injuries that inhibit jogging and free-form movement.
-Since paratheatre training depends on listening to verbal cues and directions, those with impaired hearing can be at a significant disadvantage.
+This work is not recommended for anyone tending ailments and/or physical injuries that inhibit jogging and free-form movement.
+Since this paratheatre training depends on listening to verbal cues and directions, those with impaired hearing can also be at significant disadvantage.
+Please inform the director of any handicaps and /or injuries before attending any work session.

 - MOTIVATION: WHY DO THIS WORK?

 There are many reasons for doing this work.
 Some do it to get high, to engage ecstatic and rapturous states.
 Others do it for the self-work of exposing and uprooting unwanted beliefs and behaviors towards cultivating new patterns of response.
-Many do it to expand their access to creative states for inspiring artistic projects.
-Some approach paratheatre as a spiritual practice, or yoga.
-Others do it to learn new physical and internal techniques for their exisiting ritual practices and/or their artistic disciplines as singers, dancers, and actors.
-Some find value in the unique asocial nature of this training as a novel way of relating with others and the world.
+Many do it to expand their access to creative states inspiring artistic projects and personal rites of passage.
+Some do it as a spiritual practice, or yoga.
+Others do Paratheatre to learn new techniques to expand their skill sets as ritualists, actors, singers, dancers, and other performing artists.